-Stress is ever prevalent in our society today.
+Stress is ever prevalent in our society today especially after the Covid-19 pandemic.
 Stress is now being expressed and experienced on a much higher rate now than it was 20 years ago.
 Dr. Sanjay Gupta explores this in a recent documentary for CNN, One Nation Under Stress.
 Watch the trailer below.

 5 ways to slow down and destress in NYC

 Explore new ideas and inspiration on how to deal with stress

 1) Neurofeedback Training

 Neurofeedback is a safe and non-invasive brain training tool that builds resilience and flexibility.
 The NeurOptimal® neurofeedback machine works by training the brain to use present moment information to decide what to do next, rather than old, out-of-date information.

 This advanced brain training technology--developed in part by NASA-level engineers -- works by triggering what is called the orienting response, which is the brain’s ability to sense change in the environment and take in new information about what is different.
 This helps the brain and central nervous system reset itself by looking at habitual patterns on a subconscious, electrical level.